Architecture in Porto: 5 Contemporary Buildings You Should See

 Vodafone Headquarters

-With this building the architects where trying to literally bring to life Vodafone’s slogan – ‘life in motion’ by constructing a building that conveys a sense of movement.
+With this building the architects were trying to literally bring to life Vodafone’s slogan – ‘life in motion’ by constructing a building that conveys a sense of movement.
 To achieve this, the building was designed with many different irregular shapes to reflect plasticity and many faces in motion.
 I think trying to bring movement to something that is static and concrete is very bold attempt at doing something different – and one which they managed to pull off.

 Address: Av. da Boavista nº 2949, 4100-136 Porto